fdsig/streamvid/README.md

 ### data labelling

-This id done on device -- by running streamer.py which used flask middle ware -- images are saved back on device.
+This is done on the device -- by running streamer.py which uses Flask middleware -- images are saved back on the device.
-This flask app has a backend that will run on device to caputure image from a pi-camera and serve it to the frontend. fronend labeling is then saved straing to device.
+This flask app has a backend that will run on a device to capture ian mage from a pi-camera and serve it to the frontend. frontend labelling is then saved streaming to the device.

 to run this simply pip install